Our Six Solutions

 At this point, six (6) food waste solutions have been identified and the team is working with key stakeholders to develop and launch specific pilots related to each of the six solution areas.

 To Reduce Food Waste, We Need to Track Wasted Food…

 Solution 1: Measure, Track, and Save

 The objective of solution one is to build a simple yet effective, universal Maine business food waste reporting system to track, measure and report lbs. food waste over a time period.
-The system is meant to identify/report the primary types and causes of food waste.
-Additionally, the system will help develop specific sustainability solutions to reduce, recover, and recycle food waste.
+The system is designed to identify/report the primary types and causes of food waste.
+Additionally, the system helps develop specific sustainability solutions to reduce, recover, and recycle food waste.

 …Locate Potentially Wasted Food Items…